Better-HPC/keystone-python-client/docs/index.md

 ## Application Logging

-API clients automatically log all requests with the Python logging framework.
+API clients automatically log all requests to the `kclient` log handler.
-Log records are written to the `kclient` logger and include the application specific values listed below.
+In addition to the standard default values, `kclient` logs include the application specific values listed below.

 | Field Name | Description                                                                          |
 |------------|--------------------------------------------------------------------------------------|